 Visiting Fellow

 Yoo has served in all three branches of government.
 He was an official in the US Department of Justice, where he worked on national security and terrorism issues after the September 11 attacks.
 He served as general counsel of the US Senate Judiciary Committee under its chairman, Orrin Hatch of Utah.
-And he has been a law clerk for Supreme Court justice Clarence Thomas and US Court of Appeals judge Laurence Silberman.
+He has been a law clerk for Supreme Court Justice Clarence Thomas and US Court of Appeals Judge Laurence Silberman.

 He held the Fulbright Distinguished Chair in Law at the University of Trento in Italy, and he has also been a visiting professor at Keio Law School in Japan, Seoul National University in Korea, Chapman Law School, the University of Chicago, and the Free University of Amsterdam.
 Professor Yoo also has received the Paul M. Bator Award for excellence in legal scholarship and teaching from the Federalist Society for Law and Public Policy.